 Another moral issue arose during the Weissmuller-O’Sullivan Tarzan series (1932-1942), when the producers thought it was time for Tarzan and Jane to start a family.
 But living together in the jungle meant that they were not legally married, therefore they couldn’t have a child out of wedlock, you see.
 So, they thought, “What if they find an abandoned baby and raise it as their own?”
 Thus the next installment was entitled, Tarzan Finds a Son (1939) So the two were not married, in the legal sense, but did they actually think that the viewing audiences never entertained the notion that Tarzan and Jane were having unprotected sex on a regular basis?
 Of course, they were!
 Why wouldn’t they?
 He is an “ape man” after all.
 Even if he didn’t know how to relate sexually with a real woman, I’m sure that Jane taught him what he needed to know.
 Why she never got pregnant, I guess, must be because she was unable to conceive or that Tarzan was sterile.
 But being a non-issue, of course none of that was ever discussed.

-And as Hollywood tends to break its own rules, the only times that premarital sex was allowed on film was when a female character is the victim of a rape, like Jane Wyman in Johnny Belinda (1948) or Hope Lange in Peyton Place (1957), when an “illegitimate” child is important to the plot, as Diane Varsi is in Peyton Place (again) and the kid in Madame X (several versions), or when she is a prostitute.
+And as Hollywood tends to break its own rules, the only times that premarital sex was allowed on film was when a female character is the victim of a rape, like Jane Wyman in Johnny Belinda (1948) or Hope Lange in Peyton Place (1957), when an “illegitimate” child is important to the plot, as Connie Stevens is in Susan Slade and Parrish (both 1961), Diane Varsi in Peyton Place (again) and the kid in Madame X (several versions), or when she is a prostitute.
 That attitude seems rather hypocritical to me.
 Movie characters cannot have sex if they are not married to each other or to somebody, unless it is germane to the story, then it’s okay–even adultery.

 The type of character was a factor as well.
 If it was some innocent, young thing, her virtue needed to be protected, but they didn’t care so much about some ol’ trashy whore, whose moral reputation had already been sullied.
 One near exception is the character of Agnes Gooch in Auntie Mame (1958), who as a naïve, inexperienced spinster, goes on a date with a man that she has a crush on, and returns home knocked up by him.
 But they covered their tracks again, however.
 It was eventually revealed that Agnes and her beau had gotten married the night of their date.
 She was just too drunk to remember anything, you see.

+I suppose that by the ’60s, sexual morals in the movies were not as strict as they once were.
 The Oscar-winning Best Picture of 1960, The Apartment, was all about marital infidelity.
 Then there is the plot of Buona Sera, Mrs. Campbell (1969) in which, while as an unmarried teenager in World War II Italy, Gina Lollobrigida had consensual sex with three soldiers during the same week and became pregnant by one of them, although she doesn‘t know which one it is.
 She even made up a fake, dead husband, so as not to be deemed the town slut.
-But I suppose that by the ’60s, sexual morals in the movies were not as strict as they once were.
+In Doctor, You’ve Got to Be Kidding (1969), Sandra Dee gets knocked up while on a date with her boss, George Hamilton, but part ways directly after.
+But so that the child won’t be born a bastard, just like our Doris previously, George manages to marry Sandy just as she is being wheeled into the delivery room!

 # Love and marriage go together like a horse and carriage; This, I tell you, Brother, you can’t have one without the other. #